sagemathinc/cocalc/notes/april2014.md

-- [x] need to write the uid instead of username in the control groups rules file

-- [ ] when user "control-d" a console session (?) this maybe results in node using 100% of cpu -- I saw this once; test
+- [x] upgrade to nginx 1.6.0 stable

 - [ ] rewrite sync to completely remove the differential sync doc from the hub -- just forward everything back and forth between browser client and local hub.
 This should speed things up, avoid a lot of state issues, and lay a good foundation for further optimizations and fixes.

          # this now works in the javascript console:
          s=require('salvus_client').salvus_client
          s.call({message:{event:'local_hub', project_id:'224ed24d-16c2-402e-b206-46738eaf9fb8', message:{event:'codemirror_get_session', path:'a.py'}}, cb:function(e,r){console.log(e,r)}})

+    - [ ] sync2: add clientid to messages so localhub can distinguish clients
+    - [ ] sync2: project touch activity needs to be based on something new since codemirror objects are going away in hub.
+WHAT?

+- [ ] when user "control-d" a console session (?) this maybe results in node using 100% of cpu -- I saw this once; test

 - [ ] reduce power of gce machines... too much now; combine changing this with fixing rebooting.